Elena-Kozhevnikova/Diploma_BI_25_Bayes/Results_summary.md

 ### The genes that comprised the final network were used for GO and KEGG analysis.
 While KEGG revealed only one significant pathway, GO discovered an important realtion of the BN genes to actin dynamics.
-:microscope: This is a very important finding as we are working on the role of filamentous actin for a while and have shown that it is involved in epithelial barrier disruption in IBD in mice [Borisova et al., 2020](https://www.nature.com/articles/s41598-020-78141-4) and in humans (data yet unpublished and available per request).
+:microscope: This is a very important finding as we have been working on the role of filamentous actin in IBD for a while and have shown that it is involved in epithelial barrier disruption upon colitis in mice [Borisova et al., 2020](https://www.nature.com/articles/s41598-020-78141-4) and in humans (data yet unpublished and available per request).
 And the GO result aligns very well with our data on electron and confocal microscopy regarding actin filamnt dynamics.
 ![image](https://github.com/user-attachments/assets/003e6b17-9947-4395-979c-4297c3074cc4)

 ### The BN disocvered here was next tested for relevance and accuracy by building the predictive model.